CODT 1.0 Atlantic

 In the following paragraphs, we follow the easiest transformation, ontology class to data model entity, to understand how CODT works.
 The PowerDesigner Metadata Set for import into the modeling tool is a simple Excel spreadsheet with columns for Entity Code, Name, Comment, and lineage attributes Prefix, Localname, and URI.
 PowerDessigner imports the spreadsheet and creates a data model entity for every row.

-Future articles and Semantics for Large Banks will explain the very complex transformation of ontology object properties into data model associative entities, and the configuration options.
+Future articles and Semantics for Large Banks will explain the complex transformation of ontology object properties into data model associative entities and the configuration options.

 Extract SPARQL query

 Some data modeling tools like Sparx Enterprise Architect and IBM Infosphere Data Architect have imports of RDF/OWL files.
 The file import approach parses the ontology file and creates data model objects as they go along.
 CODT doesn’t parse files.
-I believe that your ontology development platform, Protege or Topbraid, or your Graph, RDF-Store DB, already invented the parsing wheel.
-Hence, Atlantic CODT uses the ontology query language, SPARQL on a FIBO graph to extract the metadata.
+Your ontology development platform, Protege or Topbraid, or your Graph, RDF-Store DB, already invented the parsing wheel.
+Hence, Atlantic CODT uses the ontology query language SPARQL on a FIBO graph to extract the metadata.

-The CODT Configuration component generates a simple SPARQL query – all named classes.
-We query the class name, qualified name, the namespace (URI), and as per the CODT FIBO configuration, the SKOS definition or the class.
+The CODT Configuration component generates a simple SPARQL query for all named classes.
+We query the class name, qualified name, namespace (URI), and, per the CODT FIBO configuration, the SKOS definition or class.

 # Owl Classes.rq